Westinghouse WGen3600DF - 3600/4650W Dual Fuel Generator With Remote Start

 The following charts are provided to give you an idea of how some of the key specs of the Westinghouse WGen3600DF compare to dual fuel generators of similar power (between 3500 and 4500 W).

-- Weighing 120 lbs, the Westinghouse WGen3600DF is one of the heavier dual fuel generators within the 3500-4500 rated wattage bracket.
-If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN DF402iX, with a dry weight of just 66.1 pounds.
+- Tipping the scales at 120 lbs, the Westinghouse WGen3600DF qualifies as one of the heavier options among dual fuel generators rated between 3500 and 4500 watts.
+If you are mindful of weight, the Pulsar PGX5250BiXCO is among the top contenders in this power range, with a dry weight of 64 pounds.

-- While the run time is an important parameter, it is dependent on the fuel tank's capacity and thus, doesn't say much on its own unless we consider fuel consumption as well.
+- While run time is vital, it hinges on the fuel capacity.
+To grasp the full picture, we must also factor in fuel efficiency.
 When it comes to fuel efficiency among generators with similar wattage, this generator lags behind, with a consumption rate of 0.29 GPH at a 25% load.
 If gasoline efficiency is at the top of your list, you may want to have a look at the Champion 201319, which has great fuel efficiency, with a gas consumption of only 0.16 gallons per hour.

 The bottom line